Haiti's New Earthquake: USAID Delivers Monsanto's Poison Pills

 Monsanto will be giving Haiti 60,000 seed sacks (475 tons) of hybrid corn seeds and vegetable seeds, some of them treated with highly toxic pesticides.
 Hybrid seeds have to be purchased and planted every year.

 Monsanto's seeds will be distributed by the United States Agency for International Development's (USAID) WINNER program.
 USAID is a tax-payer funded agency that promotes the United States' interests abroad.
-It is run by Dr. Rajiv Shah, an Obama appointee that the Organic Consumers Association opposed because of his work with the explicitly pro-GMO Gates Foundation, a frequent Monsanto collaborator.
+It is run by Dr. Rajiv Shah, an Obama appointee that the Organic Consumers Association opposed because of his work with the explicitly pro-GMO Gates Foundation.
+The Gates Foundation works closely with Monsanto.

 Haitian peasant farmer leader Chavannes Jean-Baptiste of the Peasant Movement of Papay (MPP) called Monsanto's poison pills Haiti's “new earthquake.”
-The MPP vowed to burn Monsanto’s seeds and called for a march to protest the corporation’s presence in Haiti on June 4, for World Environment Day.
-Roughly 10,000 peasants gathered for a massive march in Central Haiti.
+The MPP has committed to burning Monsanto’s seeds and has called for a march to protest the corporation’s presence in Haiti on June 4, for World Environment Day.

 Like other US efforts to deprive Haiti of food security, dumping Monsanto’s seeds on Haiti's farmers will seriously undermine Haitian farmers’ independence, force an industrialized agriculture model on the impoverished nation and seriously threaten public health in the country.